-HMRC will use this information to determine your corporation tax accounting period and your deadlines for paying and filing Company Tax Returns.
+HMRC will use this information to determine your corporation tax accounting period and your deadlines for paying Corporation Tax and filing Company Tax Returns.
 Corporation tax must be paid electronically within 9 months and 1 day after the end of each accounting period.

 Meanwhile, Company Tax Returns must be filed online along with full statutory accounts no later than 12 months after the end of each period.

 Dormant company requirements

 If your company is not trading (dormant), you should notify the corporation tax office at HMRC as soon as possible.
 You will find their contact details on the letter you received from HMRC.